Bastacyclop/Sparkle/README.md

 ### Declare a System

 A system is responsible for updating components in the world.
-Most of the time you will the default implementation provided by the macro sparkle_default_system_filtering!:
+Most of the time you'll either want no filtering or the default implementation provided by the macro `sparkle_default_system_filtering!`:

 ```rust
   struct PositionPrinter {